Hephaisto-dev/airline-information-system/analysis/Use Cases.md

 >   Login

 #### Actor
->   Sales employee
+>   Sales employee, sales officer and sales manager

 #### Description
->   A sales employee logins in to gain access to their account
+>   Actor logs in to gain access to their account

 #### Pre-condition
->   sales employee has a account and is logged out
+>   Actor has a account and is logged out

 #### Scenario
 >1.
 Actor opens the application.
 >2.
-The system displays the homepage of the application
+The system displays the login page of the application
 >3.
-The actor navigates to the log in page.
+The actor fills in the required fields with his credentials.
 >4.
-The system displays the log in page
->5.
-The actor fills in the required fields with his credentials.
->6.
 The system indicates the success of the login

 #### Result
 >   The actor has successfully logged in.

 #### Exceptions
->5.
+>3.
 The system informs the user that his credentials were incorrect.
+    3.1 return to step 2
+>4.
+The system informs the user there was an error attempting to log in
+    4.1 return to step 2
 ---
 ### Use Case Access previous flight records <Lucas>
 #### Name